AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/purchase-order/mutations/add-items-to-cart.md

 # addPurchaseOrderItemsToCart mutation

 The `addPurchaseOrderItemsToCart` mutation adds all purchase order items to the shopping cart.
 The request must specify a `cart_id` and a `purchase_order_uid`.
-If the value of `replace_existing_cart_items` is set `true`, the mutation deletes the pre-existing items from the purchase order.
+If the value of `replace_existing_cart_items` is set to `true`, the mutation deletes the pre-existing items from the purchase order.
 Otherwise, the mutation merges the pre-existing items with the new items.

 ## Syntax